Some serials titles, especially continuations, will require you to place a barcode on the piece during check-in.

 Issues with scanner: If your scanner appears to be malfunctioning or won't scan properly and if restarting the computer, checking the USB connection, etc., doesn't resolve the issue, contact Library IT at email@example.com for further troubleshooting or to obtain a new scanner.

-To obtain more barcode sheets, contact either the Serials Librarian or Head of Technical Services.
+To obtain more barcode sheets, contact the Head of Content Services.

 On almost all periodicals and serials-related monographs, you will place the barcode on the outside back cover of the piece, in the upper-right corner, like so: